coinbase/smart-wallet-permissions/docs/diagrams/onchain/withdraw.md

-# Withdraw from Recurring Allowance
+# Withdraw from Recurring Allowance Manager

+## Withdraw with permit approval

+The first time using a recurring allowance, the spender needs to pack an additional `permit` call before withdrawing to validate and store the approval.

 ```mermaid
 sequenceDiagram